jordanlrothwell/javaQuiz/README.md

-# JavaSciz: A JavaScript Quiz
+# JavaScriz: A JavaScript Quiz

 ## Description